-The Nintendo Switch has been an undeniable smash hit, selling more than 50 million units and still going strong more than three years after release.
-Despite this, the standard Nintendo Switch Joy-Con controllers that ship with the console are a frequent point of criticism.
+The Nintendo Switch has been an undeniable smash hit, selling more than 78 million units as of January 2021, and still going strong more than three years after release.
+Despite this, the standard Nintendo Switch Joy-Con controllers that ship with the console are frequently criticized.
 They are expensive and fragile.

 Whether you’re looking for an extra controller or a replacement, we’ve put together a list of the best Nintendo Switch controllers.
 The list includes both first-party and third-party options.
 If you don’t have a Nintendo Switch yet, click the button below to get one of the best consoles of all time!

 Editor’s note: We’ll be updating this list of the best Nintendo Switch controllers regularly as new ones launch.

 While the Joy-Cons are perfect for portability, the best Nintendo Switch controller experience is undoubtedly the official Pro Controller.
 It’s a full controller with a similar layout to the ever-popular Xbox One Controller, with the D-pad on the bottom.

 The Nintendo Switch Pro Controller is more durable and comfortable than the standard Joy-Cons, making it perfect for playing at home or getting competitive in Super Smash Bros Ultimate or Fortnite.
 That said, the D-pad isn’t the best for traditional fighting games, and as a first-party Nintendo controller, you should expect to pay a premium over other options.